deeenes/bioinfo-tools/README.md

     insights in numerous topics.
 -   https://edwinth.github.io/ - Some really nice tutorials from Edwin Thoen, among others about NSE and tidyeval.
+-   http://www.gastonsanchez.com/ - A generic introduction to data analysis
+    from Gaston Sanchez, not only R but bash, git, makefile, etc.

 Statistics
 ----------